What to Wear In Sedona: A Complete Packing Guide

 Boy, this is a tough one.
 Every month offers something unique about Sedona.

-I visited during that season, and it was absolutely delightful.
+Personally, April is a favorite of mine.
+I visited during that month, and it was absolutely perfect.
 The weather was ideal for hiking, and I even got to wear my bathing suit and play in the creeks.
 Evenings were a bit cool, but a sweater was all it took to stay comfortable.

 Resources to Help You Plan Your Trip to Sedona